KoljaB/TurnVoice/README.md

 ## Future Improvements

+- **Voice replacement**: Strip out the vocal track and recompose, so we preserve original background audio (i guess with spleeter)
-- **Diarization**: Replace voices of multiple speakers.
+- **Diarization**: Speaker Diarize and allow multiple voice change (maybe with cython/whisper-diarization)
 - **TTS Voice variety**: Add OpenAI TTS, Azure and Elevenlabs as voice sources.
 - **Tranlation quality**: Add option to translate with OpenAI, DeepL API, other models.
+Better logic than simply transcribe the frags.
-- **Voice Cloning from YouTube**: Cloning voices directly from other videos!
+- **Voice Cloning from YouTube**: Cloning voices directly from other videos.
-- **Speed that thing up**: Imagine feeding a youtube stream and getting a "realtime" translation stream (with strong GPU we can aim at ~10-20s latency)
+- **Speed up to realtiem**: Feed streams and get a "realtime" (translated) stream with voice of choice
-- **Open up the CLI**: Allow local Videos, Audios and even Textfiles as Input: turnvoice "Hello World"
+- **Open up the CLI**: Allow local Videos, Audios and even Textfiles as Input until down to turnvoice "Hello World"

 ## License